You are here

 Example problem 1.

-Can you find algebraically the solution to the following problem pairs of linear equations?
+Can you find algebraically the solution to the following linear equation pair problems?

 1. $2x+3y=8$ and $4x+5y=7$.